 Accidentally inviting a cowboy builder into your home to wreak havoc and disappear with your money is everyones worst nightmare, as is buying a product or service and discovering you've not got anything near the quality you paid for.
 We all hope it won't happen to us, but research from 2015 revealed that four out of ten British people had had a bad experience with rogue tradesmen, while one out of ten has been completely conned.

 Protect yourself using smart tech

 - Call recording.
-Building work is often agreed over the phone, in quite an informal way.
+Building work is often agreed upon over the phone in quite an informal way.
 If you cant get the price, description of works and timescale in writing, the next best thing is to record phone conversations with the tradesperson.
 You may never have to use your recordings, but they could provide very useful evidence in case something goes wrong or theres been a misunderstanding or communication breakdown.

 - Prevention is best!
 As well as keeping a close eye on your builder using smart concealed tech, there are other ways you can protect yourself against rogue tradespeople.
 It all starts with identifying potential warning signs, such as a tradesperson:

 - Being unwilling to put a quote or estimate in writing

 - It gives you estimated prices that are significantly lower than others you've received